 Many sources declare that Thomas owned vast amounts

 of real-estate.
-His holdings included more than 150,000 acres; with thousands of acres held in trust for the Cherokees.
-Although
+His holdings included more than 150,000 acres, including thousands of acres held in trust for the Cherokee.

-a very wealthy man, his selflessness and profound generosity kept him in debt and on the constant brink of bankruptcy.
-For
+Although a very wealthy man, his selflessness and profound generosity kept him in debt and on the constant brink of bankruptcy.

-months and sometimes years, many Indians purchased goods on credit at Thomas's stores.
-Although the Cherokees were hard workers,
+For months and sometimes years, many Indians purchased goods on credit at Thomas's stores.
+Although the Cherokee were hard

-many were unable to compensate Thomas because employment in the region was scarce.
-But even when he didn't
+workers, many were unable to compensate Thomas because employment in the region was scarce.
+But even when he

 |Colonel Thomas Muster Record